arathee2/data-science-handbook/README.md

 		library("flesclust")
 		set.seed(1)
-		kcluster <- kmeans(vector OR data.frame, centers = no.of.centroids, iter.max = no.of.max.iterations)
+		kcluster <- kmeans(vector OR data_frame, centers = no.of.centroids, iter.max = no.of.max.iterations)
 		str(kcluster)

 		# rest of this for cluster-then-predict